dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 | Ideal approximation      | *ΔL ≈ avg(ΔHR) × L̄* | -0.2348 years |
 | Use number from paper    | *ΔL ≈ est(ΔHR) × L̄* | +0.2709 years |

-That is bad.
+That's bad.
 But I think most interventions probably aren't like that?
 My guess is that most real interventions vary *somewhat* with age, but they do so gradually and without switching sign.
 In those cases, it's quite difficult to find cases where plugging in the number from a paper is off by more than 30% or so.
+If you don't believe me, [just try it](/img/hazard-ratios/simulator.html).[^14]

 ## TLDR